What Is G-Sync And Is It Worth It?

 Example of screen tearing

 Perhaps the best example of a graphical leap during this period was Crysis.
-When the game was released, it was a technological marvel, and there were very few PCs that could run it at the highest resolution and detail level, even with some of the top hardware of the day.
+When the game was released, it was a technological marvel, and there were very few PCs that could run it at the highest resolution and detail level, even with some of the greatest hardware of the day.

 However, this rush to develop more advanced GPUs meant that monitors soon lagged behind in terms of their performance, and they took a while to catch up.
-Meanwhile, GPUs continued becoming exponentially more powerful and were able to produce a staggering number of frames.
+Meanwhile, GPUs continued becoming exceptionally more powerful and were able to produce a staggering number of frames.

 Monitors with a 60Hz refresh rate, which had long been the norm, were left in the dust as new graphics cards could produce more than 100 frames per second.
 The unfortunate side effect of this was that monitors were unable to actually display those extra frames, which resulted in issues including stuttering and screen tearing.